-But not so fast: there’s a lot more to this quirky town on the edge of the continent than just pretty views.
-For instance, it should come as no surprise that the town’s beautiful surroundings create an inspiring setting for artists.
-Roy Henry Vickers, a renowned First Nations Artist, established his Eagle Aerie Gallery in 1986, in the centre of Tofino.
-As the small town changed and grew so too has his work, and visitors will find an incredible collection of his traditional and contemporary-style prints on display and for sale.
-Down the road, Sol Maya creates colourful and elaborate blown-glass pieces from his tiny studio, and visitors are welcome to stop by to watch him work or contribute to the artistic process.
+It should come as no surprise that the town’s beautiful surroundings create an inspiring setting for artists.
+Roy Henry Vickers, a renowned First Nations Artist, established the Northwest Coast longhouse-design Roy Henry Vickers Gallery in 1986, in the centre of Tofino.
+As the small community changed and grew, so too has his work, and visitors will find an incredible collection of his traditional and contemporary-style prints on display and for sale.
+To marvel at the works of artisans who create across multiple mediums—textile, pottery/clay, sea glass, jewelry, metal, and more—visit the Tofino Market.

-For a small and remote town, Tofino has more than its fair share of excellent places to eat.
-Spotted Bear Bistro, Shelter Restaurant and SoBo Restaurant are three small-but-mighty restaurants with such solid reputations that Vancouverites have been known to consider the 5-hour, one-way journey just for dinner.
-Seafood, of course, dominates the menus so pay special attention to the items featuring local salmon, halibut and Dungeness crab.
-If you suffer from a sweet tooth, don’t pass by the Chocolate Tofino shop without stopping in for locally made gelato, or a handful of whimsical chocolates.
+Even as a smaller, remote destination, Tofino has more than its fair share of excellent yet casual places to eat.
+Wolf in the Fog, Shelter Restaurant, and SoBo are three restaurants with such solid reputations that Vancouverites have been known to consider the five-hour, one-way journey just for dinner.
+Seafood, of course, dominates the menus so pay special attention to the items featuring local salmon, halibut, and Dungeness crab.
+If you suffer from a sweet tooth, don’t pass by Chocolate Tofino without stopping in for locally made gelato or a handful of whimsical chocolates.
 And just a few steps away you’ll find the Tacofino truck for a taste of Mexico, left-coast-style.